IBM/aspera-cli/README.erb.md

 # Release Notes

 Version 0.6.15
-Breaking change: "files" application renamed to "aspera". "repository" renamed to "files".
-Default must be reset, e.g. edit config files and change key "files" to "aspera" in preset "default".
+Breaking change: "files" application renamed to "aspera" (for "Aspera on Cloud"). "repository" renamed to "files".
+Default is automatically reset, e.g. in config files and change key "files" to "aspera" in preset "default".

 # TODO